What is Embezzlement in California?

 It is essential to try to settle any matter as soon as possible, and certainly before the case goes to trial.
 Your best chance of doing this is with the assistance of a lawyer who has experience in these kinds of cases.

 Do I really need a lawyer for Embezzlement in California?

 Yes, you do.
 Not only is it your right, but your best chance of fighting the case against you is by having an experienced criminal defense lawyer on your side.
 The Law Offices of Nicola Fitzgerald has handled many cases of high-dollar embezzlement allegations that never saw the inside of a courtroom – we are your best chance of making sure that you can avoid court too.

 Any criminal accusation is a serious matter and, in the case of embezzlement, may have consequences for the rest of your life.
 If you are facing an accusation of embezzlement, contact The Law Offices of Nicola Fitzgerald as soon as possible for a free consultation with our experienced attorneys.

-Who can be charged with embezzlement?
+Who can be charged with Embezzlement in California?